Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Check Telegram (StakePool Best Practice Workgroup) pinned message for up-to-date genesis-hash & trusted peers

+# Reorder the trusted peers, moving the fastest nodes to the top of the list (Move both public_address & public_id)
 # Replace <THE PLACEHOLDERS> with the appropriate values
 ```
 ```